Equine Guided Leadership Education Research

 Click Here to donate to the EGLE Research Fund

-Collaborating With Horses to Develop Emotional Intelligence In Nurse Leaders
+Collaborating With Horses to Develop Emotional Intelligence In Expert Nurses

-The encouraging results of a similar pilot study titled The Effectiveness of Equine Guided Leadership Education (EGLE) to Develop Emotional Intelligence in Expert Nurses completed by the same team of researchers in November 2012 helped to make this next research phase possible.
-The new study’s objective is to explore innovative ways to develop emotional intelligence skills in nursing directors and nurse managers.
+The study’s objective was to explore innovative ways to develop emotional intelligence skills in expert nurses.
 This includes competency in the areas of self-awareness, self-management, social awareness and relationship management, which create effective professional relationships and are critical to running safe, efficient and high performance hospital units.

-The study will compare the before and after emotional intelligence assessment scores ( TalentSmart® EQ Appraisal: The ME Edition ) of both a control group and an intervention group, each with up to 30 participants.
-Both groups will attend a half-day didactic workshop on emotional intelligence.
-Those nurse managers and directors in the intervention group will also participate in a one-day Equine Guided Leadership Education workshop and will complete a qualitative survey that will provide additional information on the types of emotional intelligence skills they acquired while working with the horses.
-The study will be completed in October of 2014.
+The study compared the before and after emotional intelligence assessment scores ( TalentSmart® EQ Appraisal: The ME Edition ) of both a control group (10 nurses) and an intervention group (11 nurses). .
+Those nurses who attended thw one day workshop with the horses also completed a qualitative survey that provide additional information on the types of emotional intelligence skills they acquired while working with the horses.

 Click on the photo below to contribute to the EGLE Research Fund.